Skip to content

 Medications you may taper or discontinue

-• Osteoarthritis pain management: significant weight loss reduces knee OA symptoms markedly.
-Some patients reduce NSAID reliance or postpone joint replacement.
+• OA pain management: significant loss reduces knee OA symptoms, defers joint replacement.

-• GERD / PPI: weight loss often resolves reflux; dose reductions in PPI common.
+• GERD / PPI: weight loss often resolves reflux; PPI dose reductions common.

 Running the numbers for three scenarios